Choosing your first brokerage firm

 Best online brokers for beginners

-Below we list three discount brokerage firms that are the best for beginner investors, for both regular and IRA accounts:
+Below we list three discount brokerage firms that are the best for beginner investors, for both regular brokerage and various IRA accounts:

 ) charges just $4.95 per stock or ETF trade (even for broker assisted trades!),

 and $9.95 for mutual funds transactions.
-It has the best investor community of all brokerages.
-The firm offers
+The firm created the best investor community of all brokerages.
+TradeKing offers

-plenty of educational materials, and has the highest rated customer service for the last four years.
+plenty of educational materials on its website, and has the highest rated customer service for the last four years.
 Investors can open

-an account with TradeKing and give it a try with $0 down.
+an account with this sixth largest brokerage house in the U.S. and give it a try with $0 down and no obligation.

 New customer promotion link: (Refer a friend and both receive $50)

-are very high, though -- $49.99 per trade.
-There are plenty of educational resources on
+are priced at the same rate as online trades - $8.95 per trade.
+There are tons of educational resources on the

 New customer promotion link:

-offers a flat $7 commission per stock or ETF trade, a $17 per transaction rate for mutual funds, and only $500 is required to open an
+offers a flat $7 commission per stock or ETF trade, a $17 per transaction rate for no-load, no-transaction fee mutual funds, and only $500 is required to open an

 account.
 It is one of the largest online brokers in United States,

-with great customer service, largest network of local offices for in-person visits, and good banking services (savings, CDs, money market and free checking account).
+with great customer service, largest network of local offices for in-person visits, and good banking services (savings, CDs, money market and free checking accounts).

 Broker-assisted trades are not cheap at $32 per trade.